 You can use Disk Cleanup to reduce the number of unnecessary files on your drives, which can help your PC run faster.
 It can delete temporary files and system files, empty the Recycle Bin, and remove a variety of other items that you might no longer need.

 The following procedure deletes files associated with your user account.
 You can also use Disk Cleanup to delete system files on your PC.

 To open Disk Cleanup from the desktop, swipe in from the right edge of the screen, tap Settings (or if you're using a mouse, point to the lower-right corner of the screen, move the mouse pointer up, and then click Settings), tap or click Control Panel, type Admin in the Search box, tap or click Administrative Tools, and then double-tap or double-click Disk Cleanup.

-In the Drives list, choose the drive that you want to clean, then tap or click OK.
+In the Drives list, choose the drive you want to clean, and then tap or click OK.

-In the Disk Clean-up dialogue, tick the checkboxes for the file types that you want to delete, tap or click OK, then tap or click Delete files.
+In the Disk Cleanup dialog, select the checkboxes for the file types that you want to delete, tap or click OK, and then tap or click Delete files.

-In the Disk Clean-up dialogue box, tap or click Clean up system files.
+In the Disk Cleanup dialog box, tap or click Clean up system files.

 You might be asked for an admin password or to confirm your choice.

-In the Disk Clean-up dialogue box, tick the checkboxes for the file types you want to delete, tap or click OK, then tap or click Delete files.
+In the Disk Cleanup dialog box, select the checkboxes for the file types you want to delete, tap or click OK, and then tap or click Delete files.